editing

 Editor-in-Chief, 2022 — present

 Many people make Berlin nightlife.
-Our party culture exists thanks to countless humans working behind the scenes, many who never get enough spotlight.
-HINTERHAUS aims to know them better and share their stories.
+Our after-dark culture exists thanks to countless humans working behind the scenes, many of whom never get enough attention or thanks.
+Hinterhaus aims to share their stories.

 EqualPride